(page last revised in January 2015)

 Mersey Tunnels Users Association

 No Toll on Roads (Kerala, India)

 Notolls.com (opposed the proposal to toll Columbia River crossings between Oregon and Washington State)

 Scrap the Toll (on Swinford bridge in Oxfordshire)

-You may notice that the "AA" and "RAC" are not in the above list.
-Confusingly they refer to their customers as "members" and are widely assumed to be motorist organisations, but they were both demutualised in 1999.
-They both have access to large funds and are influential.
-Since about 2005 they have been supporters of "road pricing" and tolling of new roads.
+The "AA" and "RAC" are not in the above list, though they refer to their customers as "members" and are widely assumed to be motorist organisations, in fact they were both demutualised in 1999.
+They both still have access to large funds and are influential.

 What is referred to by the news media as the "RAC" can be one of two organisations.
 The main RAC was sold off in 1999 and is currently part of Aviva insurance group.
-Unlike the AA company it does not generally comment on political issues.
+It does not generally comment on political issues.

-The other "RAC" is the RAC Foundation which was set up in 1991 as a charity, this does not stop it from promoting tolling.
+The other "RAC" is the RAC Foundation which was set up in 1991 as a 'charity', but this does not stop it from promoting tolling of existing and new roads.
 The Foundation trustees are two from the insurance company, two from Royal Automobile Club (a gentleman's club based in Pall Mall) and two others.

 Back to top